Antollo/Easypt/docs/docs..Root.Array.begin.md

 #### `..Root.Array.begin`

-Return iterator to array's beginning.
+Returns an iterator pointing to the first element of this `Array`.

 * **Return value:** new `ArrayIterator`